bdurand/consistent_random/README.md

 end
 ```

-Consistent random values will be propagated from the original request to any Sidekiq jobs.
-You can disable this behavior by setting the `conistent_random` sidekiq option to `false`:
+Consistent random values will be propagated from the original request to any Sidekiq jobs so you will get consistent behavior on any ansynchronous jobs.
+You can disable this behavior on a job by setting the `conistent_random` sidekiq option to `false`:

 ```ruby
 class MyWorker